TechWander/yourfs/README.md

 1. Generate the database

-    `yourfs_tool -s /path -o data.txt  # scan the file structure under the /path directory of the local system and write it to the data.txt file`
+    1.1 scan the file structure under the /path directory of the local system and write it to the data.txt file `yourfs_tool -s /path -o data.txt `

-    `yourfs_tool -F sqlite3 -M10 -i data.txt -X data.db -Z data  # write the contents of the data.txt file into the data.db database, with the table name being data (before writing, you can modify the content of the data.txt file to achieve the needs of isolating files or modifying file path locations)`
+    1.2 write the contents of the data.txt file into database(before writing, you can modify the content of the data.txt file to achieve the needs of isolating files or modifying file path locations)
+    1.2.1 for sqlite3.
+    `yourfs_tool -F sqlite3 -M10 -i data.txt -X data.db -Z data `
+    1.2.2 for postgres
+    `yourfs_tool -F postgres -i data.txt -X ip,port,user,passwd,dbname  -Z data`

-2. Mount the folder
+3. Mount the folder

     `yourfs -n nfs://127.0.0.1/path -m ./tmp/ -F sqlite3 -X data.db -Z data -M 10 -A # Asynchronously mount the mountable path /path to the ./tmp path`

-3. Unmount
+4. Unmount

     `umount ./tmp`